 A: Well, that's a great question.
 So if you ask the old security professionals like me the answer to is it enough — the answer is always no and it's always I need to do more.
 But that's not realistic for businesses or government agencies.
 You have to decide what you're willing to spend and that depends on what's at risk and all these complications.

 I've always said this: If you make your defenses too complicated or too expensive, then your users become your attackers, and they go around your defenses —the people that you're trying to serve.
 And we used to call it "they thumbdrive your defenses" or "they Dropbox your defenses".
 So they go around them.
 And it's not because they're bad people, or they're evil, it's because they believe they have a job to do.

 The IT is there for a reason to help people get the job done.
 And so if you treat security as this sort of like, you know, ivory tower garden wall, must do everything my way kind of approach, then you cripple the operations of the business.
 And so that's not very helpful.
 And you can't afford to bankrupt your business in the name of security.

 So the real trick I think in sort of security thinking and architecture is to decide: We have a job to get done, and I need to have multiple layers of defense—but I also need to support the mission or the needs of the business.

-And so for security professionals, it's better to sort of work with something you can live with, you know, manage, monitor track down where the company information goes, as opposed to standing on the sidelines telling people they just can't do things and then eventually they will ignore you, and then leadership is going to ignore you.
+And so for security professionals, it's better to sort of work with something you can live with, you know, manage, monitor track down where does the company information go?
+As opposed to standing on the sidelines telling people they just can't do things and then eventually they will ignore you, and then leadership is going to ignore you.

 That was a sort of an accidental bad architecture.
 And so they start thinking about how do I de-invest in some of these upfront tools and invest in tools to give me a more of a balanced portfolio of defense.
 So it's very common to find yourself with sort of too much defense at one point and no defense somewhere else in your system.